ECRomaneli/Handbook/README.md

     <img width="600" src="https://i.postimg.cc/9fqq0rZh/settings-page.png" alt='Pages'>
 </p>

-#### Isolated pages
+#### Persistent pages

-Isolated pages has its own window.
+Persistent pages are not destroyed once the page is changed.
 This means that if there are any unfinished tasks still loading, the user can change the page and come back later without lose it or reload the URL.

-#### Non-isolated pages

-On the other hand, non-isolated pages will always share the same window, meaning that once the user changes the page, the content will be reloaded, and all progress will be lost.

 #### Session

-The session is maintained according to Electron/Chromium standards, which means it is not lost upon restarting the app or when using a non-isolated page.
+The session is maintained according to Electron/Chromium standards, which means it is not lost upon restarting the app or when a page is closed.
 This functionality is particularly useful for keeping users logged in.
 However, it's important to note that if the application path is changed, the session will be lost as well.

 ### Window Settings